platformsh/platformsh-docs/src/golive/steps/fastly.md

 In some cases you may want to opt to use a CDN such as Fastly rather than the Platform.sh router's cache.
 Using a CDN can offer a better time-to-first-byte for cached content across a wider geographic region at the cost of the CDN service.

-Platform.sh does not offer an integrated CDN on Platform.sh Professional at this time.
-However, Fastly is a common choice for our customers.
+A Fastly CDN is included for Platform.sh Dedicated instances.
+Platform.sh does not offer an integrated CDN on Platform.sh Professional at this time, but it is a common choice for customers to self-configure.

 Launching a Platform.sh site with Fastly in front of it is nearly the same as launching normally.
 There are only two notable differences.